GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving/vllm/metrics/README.md

 If you want to use the Cloud Monitoring console to import the dashboard, copy the contents of [cloud-monitoring-vllm.json](../metrics/dashboard/cloud-monitoring-vllm.json) and paste them into the dashboard JSON editor.
 Then, save your changes.
 You can read the doc [here](https://cloud.google.com/monitoring/charts/dashboards#copy-dashboard) for more details.

-The sample Cloud Monitoring dashboard created are organized with multiple sections to display metrics such throughtput, lateny, cache utlization, and errors:
+The sample Cloud Monitoring dashboard created are organized with multiple sections to display metrics such as throughput, latency, cache utilization and errors:

 ![vllm-dashboard-part1](../metrics/dashboard/CM-vllm-dashboard1.png)